Contact Consumer Protection

-Park managers can only ask for money relating to rent and a bond at the start of the tenancy.
-There are no other upfront fees that can be charged.
+Park operators can only ask for money relating to rent and a bond at the start of a tenancy.
+There are no other upfront fees, apart from a refundable option fee, that can be charged prior to the tenancy.

-No more than two weeks rent in advance can be collected before or during the first two weeks of the tenancy.
+No more than two weeks' rent in advance can be collected before or during the first two weeks of a tenancy.

-The bond money cannot just stay in the Park’s bank account.
-It must be lodged within 14 days with either:
+The bond money cannot stay in the park operator’s bank account.
+It must be lodged with the Bond Administrator within 14 days of receiving the payment.

-Residential parks tenants do have a cooling-off period if they have a site-only agreement and have yet to move in.
-These are:
+Long-stay tenants have a cooling-off period if they have a site-only agreement and have yet to move in.

 The tenant is entitled to withdraw the agreement: